IOR Board Elections

 • A balanced and non-commercial approach

-A member may put themselves forward as an Additional Candidate to be included in the list of names to be considered at the election.
+A member may put themselves forward as an Additional Candidate to be included in the list of names to be included in an election.
 Additional Candidates may be put forward at any time up to the specified closing date (two months before the AGM).
-Anyone considering standing for this role is advised to review the role profile below.
-Details of how to make a nomination are also available below.
+Anyone considering standing for this role must review the role profile below and be prepared to adhere to the IOR Trustee Code of Conduct.
+Details of how to make a nomination are available below.
 Additional Candidates must use the IOR form and must submit a statement, photograph and signatures of 20 supporters.
 The election for President-Elect will be held at least 28 days before the AGM in which Members, Associate Members, Technicians and Fellows are eligible to vote.

 Following the results of the election, or if only one candidate is proposed and no elections are necessary, the President-Elect appointment will commence at the AGM.
 The role of the President-Elect is to join the Board of Trustees and support the work of the President until the end of the existing President’s term of office in 12 months time at the next AGM.

-The President holds the position of Chair of the IOR Board of Directors and Charity Trustees.
+The President holds the position of Chair of the IOR Board of Trustees who are Directors of the Charity.
 As such they have a strategic role to play in representing the vision and purpose of the organisation and the work of the Institute as well as leading the Board meetings.
 The Chair is legally responsible with the Board members for ensuring that the Institute functions properly, that there is adequate participation at meetings, all relevant matters are discussed and that effective decisions are made and carried out.

-To ensure the Institute Board of Directors & Trustees functions properly the President shall
+To ensure the Institute Board of Trustees functions properly the President shall:

 • take part in, plan and run all Board of Trustee meetings in accordance with the Constitution